BartBM/wgpu-dma-buf/README.md

   - EGL_EXT_image_dma_buf_import

 ## Goal
-Trying to export an OpenGL texture to DMA BUF using the WGPU hal api.
+Export an OpenGL texture to DMA-BUF using the WGPU hal api.
 Should be possible as this C example works: https://gitlab.com/blaztinn/dma-buf-texture-sharing/-/blob/master/main.c

+## How It Works
+- access the WGPU OpenGL texture via the hal api
+- export it in a dma_buf_fd using eglExportDMABUFImageMESA
+- I used two separate processes connected using Unix Datagram sockets
+- read the texture back via glEGLImageTargetTexture2DOES
+- use BorrowedOpenGLTextureBuilder to create the Slint Image or map it via a shader in Glutin

-## Problem
+## How to Run
-The `egl_export_dmabufimage_query_mesa` function returns status 0
+- Run `sender` using env `WGPU_BACKEND=gl`
+- Run one of:
+  - `receiver_glutin`
+  - `receiver_slint` using env `SLINT_BACKEND=GL`